kaizencycle/Kaizen-OS/apps/kaizencycle-hub/README.md

 # KaizenCycle Hub (kaizencycle.org / kaizencycle.gic)

-Public landing page for the KaizenCycle Initiative and Civic OS.
+Public landing page for the KaizenCycle Initiative and Kaizen OS.
 Serves as the index hub for Lab4 (Reflections), Lab6 (Citizen Shield), Lab7 (OAA), and the Civic Ledger.

 ## Structure